-At approximately 300,000 square feet, the Hans Rosling Center for Population Health will support spaces for collaborative group work, active learning, offices and training for global partners.
-Generous natural light and common amenities including kitchens, eating areas, wellness rooms and gender neutral bathrooms will be available on all floors.
+At approximately 300,000 square feet, the Hans Rosling Center for Population Health supports spaces for collaborative group work, active learning, offices and training for global partners.
+Generous natural light and common amenities including kitchens, eating areas, wellness rooms and gender neutral bathrooms are available on all floors.

 WHO WE ARE

 Deeply interconnected issues including poverty, equity, health care access, climate change and government policies combine to affect the health and well-being of populations around the world, creating disparities between countries and even within communities.
-The new facility will be home to work aimed at reducing these disparities.
+The new facility is home to work aimed at reducing these disparities.

 School of Public Health

 Our vision is one of healthy people in sustainable communities—locally, nationally and globally.
 Our work involves educating the diverse public health leaders of tomorrow, innovative research and service to promote these communities.

 - 1,892 students, including 1,042 in graduate programs

 - 10,000+ alumni working in Washington state and around the world